dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 **Shield**

-Good damage, terrible accuracy, great parry, Enc=4
+Good damage, terrible accuracy, great parry, ranged parry, Enc=4

 (when wielded, grants a special "Ranged Parry" bonus, that allows you make a special parry roll against any missile attacks that you wouldn't otherwise be able to parry.
 You still need to be facing the missile.
 Only "ranged parry" weapons add their bonus to such parry attempts)